3L0C/wk/README.md

                                INT (default 6).
     --hpadding INT             Set top and bottom padding around hint text to INT (default 2).
+    --table-padding INT        Set additional padding between the outermost cells and the border to INT. -1 = same as cell padding, 0 = no additional padding (default -1).
     --fg COLOR                 Set all menu foreground text to COLOR where color is some hex string i.e. '#F1CD39' (default unset).
     --fg-key COLOR             Set foreground key to COLOR (default '#DCD7BA').